A Local's Favourite Caves in Iceland

 Víðgelmir lava cave

-These lava tubes were formed when lava from volcanic eruptions created a forceful river of lava.
-The lava on the surface began to cool down and created a crust above the lava river.
+These lava tubes were formed when lava from volcanic eruptions formed a forceful river.
+The lava on the surface began to cool, forming a crust above the lava river.

 Víðgelmir lava cave